 Natural Barefoot Trimming and Hoof Care

-Our philosophy of hoof care is to balance the entire animal by balancing the horse’s hooves, nutrition, and environment.
+Our philosophy of hoof care is to balance the entire animal by balancing the horse’s hooves, nutrition, environment and trust.
 All three of these factors work synergistically to enable the horse to have a happy, pain-free attitude making him a willing partner for you.

 Having been trained and mentored directly under Ove Lind, our philosophy for a healthy horse is to assist the domesticated horse to develop the balanced hoof that it would have were it given the opportunity to live, move, and graze in a natural environment.
 This approach requires trimming the foot to remove what the horse cannot remove on its own in confined living quarters and without the horse having access to the varieties of food and the freedom of movement that would wear and maintain its feet naturally.

 We were originally trained through The Swedish Hoof School natural hoof care techniques in our hoof care practice.
 We came across them, and the school’s founder Ove Lind, while actively looking for a better way to care for our own horses.
 After seeing the dramatic improvement in our horses, we shared our discovery with friends and out of that grew the natural hoof care rehab and maintenance service.
 After 15 years of having more than 180 horses on our books, our bodies said it was time to retire from professional trimming.

 With careful study, these techniques can be learned by anyone.
 We encouraged our clients to become proficient themselves so that they can take over the care of their horse’s hooves if they choose.
 At the very least, with the knowledge gained, an educated owner will have the know-how and confidence to be proactive with their horses’ hoof care and ensure that their horses’ feet remain healthy and balanced under the care of a skilled hoof care practitioner.